mapcrafter/mapcrafter/README.md

 ## Version history ##

+**v.2.0 (coming soon™!)**
+* Huge internal code refactoring
+* New render view: A 2D topdown and the usual 3D isometric render view will be available
+* Support for indexed png images, reducing size of output images a lot
+* New overlay render modes (slime chunks, monster spawn areas according to the light levels)
+* Configurable tile sizes (to improve performance for small texture sizes)
+* Restructured internal render management components to allow a graphical user interface

 **v.1.5.4**

 * Added a detection in the CMake files which compiler C++11 flag to use (for newer